CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 Table 5: Recommended access point features per scenario

-A pragmatic approach for local extraction of user data can be selected in part for Scenario 3, provided that the authorized access to the WLAN is checked by means of IEEE 802.1X and EAP-TLS and the access points and terminals fully support the IEEE 802.11ac standard.
+A pragmatic approach for local extraction of user data can be selected in part for scenario 3, provided that the authorized access to the WLAN is checked by means of IEEE 802.1X and EAP-TLS and the access points and terminals fully support the IEEE 802.11ac standard.
 The communication between the access points and the WLAN controllers must also be cryptographically secured.
 To compensate for potential risks of losing the confidentiality and integrity of the information transmitted by radio, additional overlay encryption is recommended.

 In Scenarios 1 and 2, user communication transitions directly from the access point to the internal networks via the switch.
 A pragmatic approach is therefore not possible.
 Only authorized access points of the institution incorporated into the established processes may be connected to the network.
 This should be ensured by means of IEEE 802.1X.
 All access points receive their operating software directly from the assigned WLAN controller.
 The operating software of an access point is updated via a cryptographically secured channel.
 If the operating software is exchanged on the basis of clear-text protocols, then the integrity of the software should be verified by means of signatures.